 Perhaps the most striking aspect of López’s designs is how they meld historical and modern creative sensibilities.
 “We combine new technologies with traditional techniques,” says López, “with the aim of transforming ancient styles into true 21st century gems.”
-In addition to agelessly captivating techniques of fine, web-like silver filigree work, and dangling earrings set with stone, López also explore more avant-garde themes, eager to share the expressive nature of traditional materials in new ways.
+In addition to agelessly captivating techniques of fine, web-like silver filigree work, and dangling earrings set with stone, López also explores more avant-garde themes, eager to share the expressive nature of traditional materials in new ways.

 López produces a veritable treasure chest of gleaming accessories, from delicate rings and earrings to bracelets, statement-making necklaces, and more, resulting in metal items which incorporate inlaid pearl, small coral beads, and even tiny, colorful dried flowers ensconced in a see-through locket.
 “The main goal of our work,” López says, “is to turn history into jewels with an exquisite presence.